Sister Parish: Early life

 Sister Parish was born Dorothy May Kinnicutt on July 15, 1910, in Morristown, New Jersey.
 Her parents were G. Hermann Kinnicutt and May Appleton Tuckerman.
 Parish was born at home in a four poster bed.
 Her paternal grandfather was Francis Kinnicutt, Edith Wharton's doctor and close friend.
 In addition to their New Jersey house, the family had homes in Manhattan, Maine, and Paris.
 She was given the nickname Sister by her three-year-old brother Frankie.

-As a child, Parish attended The Peck School in New Jersey, in the fall and spring.
+As a child, Parish attended the Peck School in New Jersey, in the fall and spring.
 During the winter, she attended Chapin School in New York.
 Later, she boarded at Foxcroft School in Virginia.

 Parish was a debutante in 1927.
 Once she had completed high school, her parents expected her to marry, and on Valentine's Day 1930, Kinnicutt married banker Henry Parish II at St. George's Episcopal Church in Manhattan.

-After the wedding, the couple lived on East End Avenue in Manhattan (in an apartment done by a decorator), followed by a farmhouse on Long Lane in Far Hills, NJ which Parish decorated herself.
+After the wedding, the couple lived on East End Avenue in Manhattan (in an apartment done by a decorator), followed by a farmhouse on Long Lane in Far Hills, New Jersey, which Parish decorated herself.
 In decorating the Long Lane house, Parish found her own sense of style.
 She painted wood furniture white and used cotton fabrics such as ticking stripe.
 She experimented with brightly painted floors.
 Parish's new home was lighter and more casual than other high society homes of the 1930s.

 Parish spent most of her summers in her house in Islesboro, Maine.